sjbylo/lab-ocp4/README.md

 ![](.bin/screenshot.png)

-## How to launch the workshop.
+## How to launch the workshop on OpenShift

 See the template "production.json" for all the paramaters that can be set.

 ```
 oc new-app https://raw.githubusercontent.com/openshift-labs/workshop-dashboard/master/templates/production.json \